 Yes, because trafficking pot is considered an aggravated felony.
 Non-citizens convicted of aggravated felonies can be immediately deported from the U.S. Additionally, they are barred from seeking visas, green cards, or asylum status.5

 Therefore, it is extremely important that aliens facing drug charges consult with an experienced immigration and criminal defense attorney right away.
 It may be possible to get the charges changed or reduced to a non-deportable offense.
-Learn more about the criminal defense of immigrants in Nevada.

 6. Related offenses